garloff/Fix_BCD/README.md

 `fix_boot_bcd.py BCDFILE` analyzes the BCD file and searches for the partition and disk UUIDs and checks whether these are consistent and existing on your system.
-Otherwise it offers you a selection of the existing partitions and adjusts the BCD according to your choices.
+Wrong Disk UUIDs for existing parititions UUIDs are just corrected.
+For non-existing parttion UUIDS, you get offered a selection of the existing partitions and the BCD is then adjusted according to your choices.
+(A backup file is created if any changes are made.)

 With option `-n`, it does not do any changes but just lists the boot entries and reports problems.
+With option `-o`, you can force the script to consider partition UUIDs as invalid and ask for replacement.

 You would typically run this as root on Linux with `/boot/efi/Boot/BCD` for the Windows Boot Manager and with `/boot/efi/EFI/Microsoft/Boot/BCD` for Windows Boot and `/boot/efi/EFI/Microsoft/Recovery/BCD` for Windows Recovery Boot.
-(The path assumes that your EFI boot partition is mounted at `/boot/efi` which is typically the case on Linux machines.)
+(The path assumes that your EFI boot partition is mounted at `/boot/efi` which is typically the case on Linux machines.)a

+For image files, you can use `kpartx` to setup device-mapper and loopback mappings and the script will then happily process BCD entries referring to disk and partition UUIDs from the image.

 Note that it requires the `reged` binary (from the `chntpw` package) to read and change the Windows registry entries.